codesplinta/busser/README.md

 - 2. **The CPU computation cost due to the tree diff algorithm used in updating/commiting into the DOM is heavy**: The premise here is that computing the difference between the real DOM and virtual is usually expensive when the scale of client interactivity is high.

-2. The amount of wasteful re-renders are intensified without much effort in an almost exponentialy manner as the component tree grows deeper and larger.
+2. The amount of wasteful re-renders are intensified without much effort in an almost exponential manner as the component tree grows deeper and widder/larger.
+In fact, when it comes to rendering thing like lists or modals, it is imperetive ([as far as React is concerned](https://legacy.reactjs.org/redirect-to-codepen/reconciliation/no-index-used-as-key)) that extra steps be taken by the developer to aid the heuristics/assumptions used by the Virtual DOM in reconciling the DOM cheaply.
+React, by default, [cannot perform optimizations without these extra steps](https://legacy.reactjs.org/redirect-to-codepen/reconciliation/index-used-as-key).

 - 1. **Memo ReactJS APIs aren't always reliable**: One could utilize the `useMemo()` and `useCallback()` (like the now decommisioned: `useEvent()` [hook](https://github.com/reactjs/rfcs/pull/220#issuecomment-1259938816)) functions to greatly reduce the number of wasteful re-renders.
 However, sometimes, tools like `useMemo()` and `useCallback()` don't always work well to reduce wasteful re-renders (especially when the dependency array passed to them contains values that change very frequently or contain reference types that are re-created on every render).